 4. Lubricate the Rollers

-Garage door springs are under high tension and can wear out over time.
-Apply lubricant to both the torsion springs and the circular bearing plates at the top of the door.
-Open and close the door a few times to help distribute the grease evenly.
+Coat the torsion springs and the circular bearing plates at the top of the door.
+Open and close the door a few times to distribute grease evenly.

 6. Lubricate the Armbar and Lock